top of page

 The Full Collection:

-This route is part of the Across London Visual Marathon Collection—16 interconnecting routes covering 50.4 km from the Thames Barrier to Hyde Park.
+This route is part of the Across London Visual Marathon collection—16 interconnecting routes covering 50.4 km from the Thames Barrier to Hyde Park - See the home page.

 Discover London One Stride at a Time